microsoft/CCF/doc/build_apps/js_app_ts.rst

     }

 ``AbcRequest`` and ``AbcResponse`` define the JSON schema of the request and response body, respectively.
-If an endpoint has no request or response body, the type parameters of :js:class:`Request`/:js:class:`Response` can be omitted.
+If an endpoint has no request or response body, the type parameters of :typedoc:interface:`ccfapp.Request <ccf-app/endpoints/Request>`/:typedoc:interface:`ccfapp.Response <ccf-app/endpoints/Response>` can be omitted.

 As an example, the ``/partition`` endpoint of the sample app is implemented as: